Hello all Doom fans of the world, welcome to the latest release of Doom Legacy!

-If you want, you can set the following environment variables to have additional control over Legacy behaviour.
+You can set the following environment variables to have additional control over Legacy behavior.
 None of them are required.

 Legacy uses a configuration file (config.cfg) to setup the game.
 Your personal control settings are saved in your config.cfg file.
 They can be changed by menus in Legacy, and are saved when quitting the game.